 So, in order to provide you with all your options in social media marketing and give you the advice you need to choose the best of the networks for generating traffic for your blog or business we thought, we should get it figured out and pass the advice on to you.

 We started our experiment a couple of weeks ago.
-We already see some developments in form of increase in repins and traffic to our blog – but we want to get more tests done before we give you the full story.
+We already see some developments in the form of an increase in repins and traffic to our blog – but we want to get more tests done before we give you the full story.
 Stay tuned, we will post about our experience here on the blog and tell you exactly what worked and what kind of advice was crap – for us.

 However, there are some basics you absolutely need to do on Pinterest or you will not see any kind of measurable results.
 So, to get you started, here are 10 things you need to do before you can expect your Pinterest marketing to take off.
 Before you start looking for traffic from Pinterest, get these right: